andrewjw/site/_posts/2023-09-28-leadership-stand-ups.md

 unsplash_user: "@sigmund"
 ---
 Standups are standard practice among developers, but when you move into the realm of leadership they stop.
-If you're a team leader then you will probably join your team's stand up meeting, but often you only contribute a brief update, if anything at all.
+If you're a team leader then you will probably join your team's stand-up meeting, but often you only contribute a brief update, if anything at all.
 Mostly you just listen and perhaps facilitate discussion on other people's updates.